-Wanting ‘happiness’ is a factor that motivates human behaviour universally.
-Our goal is to help our clients achieve a disturbance free living, by helping people to identify their personal meaning to ‘happiness’, their life goals and to help examine barriers where individuals get blocked from achieving them.
-Our objective is to enhance problem solving skills that bring solutions not just from a short term problem perspective but also from a long term perspective for clients who approach and entrust us with their mental faculties.
-We work with all age groups and help our clients to align as much as possible with their states of inner equilibrium for healthy functioning.
+Our goal is to help our clients live a disturbance free living, by helping them get closer to their life goals & by helping them examine barriers where they are getting blocked in their present choices.
+Our objective is to enhance problem solving skills that bring solutions not just from short term perspectives but to also focus on long term growth of clients who approach us and entrust us with their mental faculties.
+We work with all age groups and help our clients to align as much as possible with their own personal ethical framework for healthy functioning while helping them work on their goals.

 We employ Rational Emotive Cognitive Behavior Therapy [RECBT] in Cognitive Psychotherapy.
-The professional ethics followed in counseling & psychotherapy are in accordance with guidelines given by the American Psychological Association [APA].
+The professional ethics we follow are in accordance with guidelines given by the American Psychological Association [APA].

 In- Office Counseling – You can book an appointment with us here on our Calendar or you can call us to schedule your session with us at our office.